kamialie/education/README.md

 ## Basic branching and merging

-The below examples contain following setup: one branch checkout out from master to do additional work.
+The below examples contain following setup: one branch checkouts from master to do additional work.
 Some work was committed to this additional branch and now source branch is what you want to merge(additional branch) and target branch (master) is where you want to merge it

+To perform merge checkout out to target branch and type in `git merge <source_branch`.

 Performing merge can lead to 2 cases :